JayBox325/JayPack/README.md

 ## Working
 There are three commands to run for this boilerplate as follows:

-* `npm start` - Compile everything then start watching all the source files.
+* `npm run watch` - Compile everything then start watching all the source files.
-* `npm build` - Build all your source files, but still in your development environment so sourcemaps will be included and nothing will be minified.
+* `npm run build` - Build all your source files, but still in your development environment so sourcemaps will be included and nothing will be minified.
-* `npm package` - Package your project.
+* `npm run package` - Package your project.
 This will remove all the sourcemaps and minify everything ready for launch.

 ## First run
 After setting up a project for the first time, you will need to run `npm build` so JayPack structures the project directories.